-- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
-To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
-To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
-To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
-To help direct the work of a small research team. - 6.
-To identify, develop and conduct suitable techniques for the collection and analysis of data. - 7.
-To ensure the validity and reliability of data, maintaining highly accurate and complete records of all findings - 8.
-To collaborate with other allied scientists in LKSHTM and elsewhere in London and abroad, as appropriate - 9.
-To present findings to colleagues and at conferences - 10.
-To participate in Group research meetings and internal seminars - 11.
-To contribute to the smooth running of the Group's laboratories and facilities with other scientists, technicians and students
+- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals and evaluating teaching practice; - 2.
+To contribute to peer-reviewed publications and other outputs, including as lead author; - To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies; - 5.
+To conduct statistical, epidemiological and mathematical model-based analysis of data from studies on antimalarials; - 6.
+To pursue research on infectious disease modelling and inference from malaria transmission and drug efficacy data.